 High profile implants are usually selected if you want a lot of projection or if you are a small framed woman with a small chest wall.
-Dr. Rodriguez provides a detailed description of the difference between moderate and high profile implants in this blog post.
+I wrote about this in further detail explaining the difference between moderate and high profile implants in this blog post.

-Your Breast Augmentation Procedure is performed with Dr. Rodriguez in our AAAASF Accredited Surgery center located here in Baltimore, Maryland.
-Dr. Rodriguez uses IV sedation instead of General Anesthesia to make your recovery as quick as possible.
-For the utmost safety, you anesthesia is administered only by Board Certified Anesthesiologists.
+Your breast augmentation procedure is performed by me, Dr. Rodriguez, in our AAAASF Accredited Surgery center located here in Baltimore.
+I use IV sedation instead of General Anesthesia to make your recovery as quick as possible.
+For the utmost safety, your anesthesia is administered only by Board Certified Anesthesiologists.